Igor (film)

-Igor is a 2008 animated horror comedy film directed by Tony Leondis from a screenplay by Chris McKenna.
+Igor is a 2008 animated film directed by Tony Leondis from a screenplay by Chris McKenna.
 Igor, developed and produced by Max Howard with the California-based Exodus Film Group, was the first feature-length animated film to be financed with private equity.
 The animation was completed at France's Sparx Animation Studios and a facility in Vietnam.
 It was distributed in the United States by MGM Distribution Co., by TFM Distribution in France and internationally by The Weinstein Company.
-It is MGM's first fully computer-animated film as well as the studio's first fully animated film in twelve years (not counting direct to video films) following 1996's All Dogs Go to Heaven 2.
+It is MGM's first fully computer-animated film as well as the studio's first fully animated film in twelve years (not counting direct-to-video films) following 1996's All Dogs Go to Heaven 2.

 Igor features the voices of John Cusack, Steve Buscemi, Sean Hayes, Jay Leno, Eddie Izzard, Jennifer Coolidge, Arsenio Hall, John Cleese, Molly Shannon and Christian Slater, with James Lipton in a live-action role.
 Conceived by McKenna as a twisting of evil scientist film tropes, Igor features Cusack as the titular Igor, who lives in the kingdom of Malaria where others of his kind serve as assistants to evil scientists.
 In trying to achieve his dream to become an evil scientist, Igor accidentally creates a sweet-natured female monster named Eva.

 Igors first teaser trailer premiered at the 2008 New York Comic Con before being released online on May 7, 2008.
 Promoted with a video game, toys, books, comic books and fast-food tie-ins, Igor premiered at the Grauman's Chinese Theatre on September 13, 2008, before starting its American nationwide theatrical run five days later.
 The film received mixed reviews from film critics and grossed $30.7 million worldwide on a $25 million budget.
 Igor received an Annie Award nomination for Valérie Hadida's character design.